-The Port envisions a business arrangement whereby the Partner would pay annual ground rent to the Port and also be responsible for collecting a passenger fee or tariff and remitting it to the Port.
-Currently, the Port collects a per-passenger fee based on negotiated agreements or a per-passenger tariff for ship calls not subject to a negotiated agreement.
 As a base case, the ground rent would be subject to a CPI escalator.
-The operator could separately set its own customer charges or fees (in addition to the Port's passenger fee) from which it would secure its return on invested capital.
+The passenger and dockage fee components of the bundled fee may be adjusted by the Port annually at its sole discretion.
+If the Partner proposes a cap on increases to those fees, that cap will be no less than 5 percent per annum.
+The operator could separately set its own customer charges or fees (in addition to the Port's tariff) from which it would secure its return on invested capital.
 The Port is obligated to pay the NWSA annual rent of \$3.8 million in 2020, subject to a 2 percent per annum escalator for the Port Area.